FINAL-PROJECT-TEAM-10/Job-Match/README.md

   - picture, logo: dark orange
 - String data: columns that contain string information necessary for application functionality
   - username, password, description, etc.: grey
-- Unconnected data: primary keys that do not interact with other tables but are necessary for Skill-Sync
+- Unconnected data: primary keys that do not interact with other tables but are necessary for Skill Sync
   - temporary tokens (id): purple

 Note*: approval status, career type, date posted, and date matched logic has not been